Thao language

-Thao (/θau/; endonym: Thau a lalawa), also known as Sao, is the nearly extinct language of the Thao people, an indigenous people of Taiwan from the Sun Moon Lake region in central Taiwan.
+Thao (/'θau/; endonym: Thau a lalawa), also known as Sao, is an Austronesian language.
+It is the nearly extinct language of the Thao people, an indigenous people of Taiwan from the Sun Moon Lake region in central Taiwan.
 It is a Formosan language of the Austronesian family; Barawbaw and Shtafari are dialects.

 Name

 The name Thao literally means "person", from Proto-Austronesian *Cau.
 It is therefore cognate with the name of the Tsou.

 History

 Speaking Thao was criminalised under Japanese rule of Taiwan and later the Kuomintang regime, contributing to its critically endangered status today.

 A Thao-English dictionary by Robert A. Blust was published in 2003 by Academia Sinica's Institute of Linguistics.

-In 2014, there were four L1 speakers and a fluent L2 speaker living in Ita Thaw (伊達邵) village (traditionally called Barawbaw), all but one of whom were over the age of sixty.
-Two elderly native speakers died in December of that year, including chief Tarma (袁明智), age 75.
+In 2014, there were four L1 speakers and a fluent L2 speaker living in Ita Thaw (伊達邵, Yi Dashao) village (traditionally called Barawbaw), all but one of whom were over the age of sixty.
+Two elderly native speakers died in December of that year, including chief Tarma (袁明智, Yuan Mingzhi), age 75.
 Four elderly L1 speakers and some semi-speakers were reported in 2021.